kyma-project/kyma/docs/api-gateway/08-01-expose-service.md

 type: Tutorials
 ---

-This tutorial shows how to expose services or Functions using the API Gateway Controller.
+This tutorial shows how to expose services using the API Gateway Controller.
 The controller reacts to an instance of the APIRule custom resource (CR) and creates an Istio Virtual Service according to the details specified in the CR.

 The tutorial comes with a sample HttpBin service deployment.